TaliBytes/php-home-server/readme.md

 I found [this article](https://www.digitalocean.com/community/tutorials/how-to-install-lamp-stack-on-ubuntu#step-6-testing-database-connection-from-php-optional) (unaffiliated) very helpful.
 It details how to setup the LAMP stack, configure the necessities for Apache running PHP/MySQL, etc...

+[This article](https://scriptstown.com/how-to-setup-cloudflare-ssl-and-configure-origin-certificate-for-apache/) was helpful for configuring my Cloudflare Origin Certificate and PEM for my Apache server.
+I also have my Cloudflare configured to have A Name (example.com) point to my home server public IP.
+The home server has ports 443, 80, and 3389 (RDP) open.
+My router is configured to port-forward for 80 and 443.

 #### For Windows

 1 - Download php from [their website](https://windows.php.net/download).
 Microsoft recommends using Web PI instead.
 Instructions linked in item 3.